adobe-type-tools/drawBotProofing/README.md

 Other modes include `gradient` (horizontal waterfall), `single` (page-by-page), and `overlay` (superimposed outline view).

+Input (pick one):
-Input: folder containing UFO files or fonts, or individual UFOs/fonts.
+    * folder(s) containing UFO files or font files
+    * individual UFO- or font files
+    * designspace file (UFO sources)

-In the input filtering process, UFO files are preferred to fonts.
+In the input filtering process, UFO files are preferred to fonts, OTFs to TTFs, so if results are unexpected, it helps to specify input files one-by-one.

 ![glyphProof.py](_images/glyphProof_1.png)